allisonkadel/carbin-api-docs/source/index.html.md

 You must replace <code>YOUR_ACCESS_TOKEN</code> with your personal access JWT you received upon registering for an account.
 </aside>

-Your refresh token is a longer-lived token that is used to [request a new access token] when your access token expires.
+Your `refresh token` is a longer-lived token that is used to [request a new access token]#(request-a-new-access-token) when your access token expires.

-When your refresh token expires, you will use your account credentials to [request a new set of tokens].
+When your refresh token expires, you will use your account credentials to reauthenticate and [request a new set of tokens](#request-authorization-tokens).

 # Request Ids